 Advocate of RRSP believe, if you are on the high income bracket and think you will earn less during retirement that RRSP is the better choice.
 In contrast, TFSA is better if you withdraw the money if your marginal tax rate is higher, as you’ve already paid taxes on the money you contribute.

-“Millennial” have their own take on both registered accounts!
+Millennials have their own take on both registered accounts!

-There is a growing consensus, that the younger generations “millennial” favor TFSA over RRSP.
+There is a growing consensus, that the younger generations millennials favor TFSA over RRSP.
 A generation characterized as career oriented, adventurous, likes to travel, and putting money towards retirement is the least of their priorities.

 This generation no longer plans of working till retirement.
 They consider RRSP as similar to work pension and only able to take money out during retirement age.

 I myself have millennial kids, and they echo the same sentiments.
-I am not in a position to debate if they are right or wrong but I totally understand we we’re not born in the same period.
+Moreover, I am not in a position to debate if they are right or wrong but I totally understand we we’re not born in the same generation.
 What works with my generation may or may no longer suitable to their lifestyle and future plans.

-There is one valid point that I certainly agree with them, Why wait for the benefit of RRSP, if, TFSA offers with no strings attached?
+There is one valid point that I certainly agree with them, Why wait for the benefit of RRSP, if, TFSA offers with no strings attached!

 The simplicity of TFSA is what draws them.
 They will not be taxed for taking money out and they understand that whatever amount and profit their investments grow, taxman won’t take any slice of the pie!